michaelkandziora/automa-it/COMMIT_HELPER.md

-### Commit Guide for Scriptus Maximus
+### Commit Guide for automa-it

-This commit guide aims to establish a clear and consistent structure for commit messages in the Scriptus Maximus project.
+This commit guide aims to establish a clear and consistent structure for commit messages in the automa-it project.
 By following the guidelines below, we can ensure that our commit history is easy to read, understand, and maintain.
 The structure we'll use is based on the **Conventional Commits** format, which is widely adopted and helps in generating changelogs, semantic versioning, and communicating the nature of changes more effectively.

 ## Conventional Commits Format